Ex-Trump aide files defamation suit over abuse allegations

-COLUMBUS, Ohio (AP) — A former Trump aide and U.S. House candidate in Ohio has filed a defamation lawsuit over allegations of physical abuse that his former girlfriend and White House colleague is leveling while promoting her new book.
+COLUMBUS, Ohio (AP) — A former Trump aide and congressional candidate in Ohio has filed a defamation lawsuit over allegations of physical abuse that his former girlfriend and White House colleague is leveling while promoting her new book.

-Republican Max Miller, a candidate for Ohio's 16th House District, filed the complaint against former White House press secretary Stephanie Grisham in a court in Cleveland on Tuesday.
+Republican Max Miller, a U.S. House candidate in Ohio's 16th Congressional District, filed the complaint against former White House press secretary Stephanie Grisham in a court in Cleveland on Tuesday.

-In Grisham's new book, “I’ll Take Your Questions Now: What I Saw at the Trump White House,” and in a Tuesday opinion piece in the Washington Post, she claims a fellow member of then-Republican President Donald Trump’s staff physically abused her.
+In Grisham's new book, “I’ll Take Your Questions Now: What I Saw at the Trump White House,” and in a Tuesday opinion piece in The Washington Post, she claims a fellow member of then-President Donald Trump’s staff physically abused her.

 While Grisham did not use Miller's name, his complaint acknowledges he is the boyfriend in question.

-Miller's lawsuit says the article is “replete with libelous and defamatory false statements” — including that their relationship “turned abusive” and ”had become violent," that he “got physical” with her and that “this ‘great guy’ had anger issues and a violent streak.”
+His lawsuit says the article is “replete with libelous and defamatory false statements."

-“Of course I expected this.
-It’s another form of abuse and intimidation, and it’s right out of the Trump playbook,” Grisham said in a statement responding to the suit.

-The column also said Grisham told the president and first lady Melania Trump, for whom she also previously worked, that her relationship had turned abusive and they “didn’t seem to care.”
+In it, Grisham alleges that the relationship “had become violent, reaching its worst point on the day I left” and that she had shared what had happened with both the former first lady and the former president.

+Melania Trump, she wrote in The Washington Post, “asked me if I had called the police and I said no, explaining that this close to the election, it wouldn’t be good to have yet another domestic abuse scandal hanging over the administration.”

+While the book is vague on the specific allegations, Politico reported in July that Grisham and Miller’s relationship ended “when he pushed her against a wall and slapped her in the face in his Washington apartment after she accused him of cheating on her.”

-Miller's lawsuit contends that Grisham is leveling the abuse allegations with actual malice, intending to harm him.
+Miller's lawsuit told the Cuyahoga County Court of Common Pleas that Grisham is leveling the abuse allegations with actual malice, intending to harm him.

 Her actions are “in retaliation for her failed relationship with Plaintiff, in retaliation against those associated with the Trump Administration for her failed stint as White House Press Secretary, in a malicious attempt to secure personal financial gain by selling more books, and/or for other reasons to be revealed at trial,” according to the complaint.